robertpostill/spacepony/README.md

 ![Chrome Rendering](/src/img/chrome_rendering.png?raw=true "Chrome Rendering")

 ***As you can see it looks like I've drawn it in PaintMS for the Firefox version whereas the Chrome version is much smoother and shows the real potential of using three.js.***

+I've found that changing the type of material shader I use also helps to improve the look of the object when it's rendered.

+Using `MeshLambertMaterial` instead of `MeshBasicMaterial` improves the rendering by a heap.
+It also looks way nicer.